Hear $\pi$ from Quantum Galperin Billiards: Fully Quantum Model

-The probability current desity of the stationary wave function (\ref{3.27}) can be divided into two equal and opposite parts without cross item, which are along the radial direction and correspond to the two terms $H_{l}^{(1)}(k\rho) \sin l\theta $ and $H_{l}^{(2)}(k\rho) \sin l\theta $ respectively.
-In addition, when $\rho \rightarrow\infty$ , which become spherical waves in the two-dimensional sector domain.
-Therefore, the two terms, $H_{l}^{(1)}(k\rho) \sin l\theta $ and $H_{l}^{(2)}(k\rho) \sin l\theta $, are incident and outgoing waves respectively.
+The probability current density of the stationary wave function (\ref{3.27}) can be divided into two equal and opposite parts without cross terms (see Supplementary material for more details), which are along the radial direction and correspond to the two terms $H_{l}^{(1)}(k\rho) \sin l\theta $ and $H_{l}^{(2)}(k\rho) \sin l\theta $ respectively.
+In addition, when $\rho \rightarrow\infty$ \cite{7},

+which become spherical waves in the two-dimensional sector domain.
+Therefore, the two terms, $H_{l}^{(1)}(k\rho) \sin l\theta $ and $H_{l}^{(2)}(k\rho) \sin l\theta $ are incident and outgoing waves, respectively.
 They can be regarded as the quantum correspondences of the two movement processes in the classical model divided by the retracing point of the big ball.
 Here, an observation is that, although a more reasonable incidence wave should promulgate along $x$-axis, the incident direction makes a difference of at most $1$ on the number of classical reflections in the unbounded sector domain in Fig. \ref{fig_sim} \cite{8}.
 The phase shift between the incident and outgoing waves can be directly derived from the asymptotic formulations (\ref{3.30a}) and (\ref{3.30b}) as

 It does not depend on the wavenumber $k$, or energy $E$ equivalently, and can be regarded as the phase gained by the standing wave $\sin l \theta$.
 The difference between two adjacent phase shifts is